EricaLinaG/Emacsn/README.md

 not sure it is a 100% fit always, but it seems pretty good and at least harmless.

+  - There is no -arch.
+That applies only to configurations which rely on other configurations. ie. it is a doom.d or .spacemacs
   - The install does a git clone your-repo-url
     - Runs emacs -nw with the __gnu__ profile
       - while giving it the function call for it to kill its self.